1. What is the Crypto Scam Protection Solution?

 4. How does the Crypto Scam Protection Solution work?

 It’s a virtuous cycle.
 The more participants contributing the data, the more protection individuals and organizations will have from scams and fraud.
-All reported data from the Uppward Chrome Extension would be reviewed and validated by The Sentinels (Pre-Sentinels).
+All reported data from the UPPward Extension would be reviewed and validated by The Sentinels (Pre-Sentinels).
 The validated data then goes onto the blockchain in the TRDB.
-At that point, the data can be accessed by anyone using the Uppward Chrome Extension.
+At that point, the data can be accessed by anyone using the UPPward Extension.

 5. How do I provide feedback to the team?